 It’s too much hassle

 Depending on how much data you have, the concept of migrating it might sound like a mammoth task.
 But with the right advice, it doesn’t have to be.
 Specialists can assess your existing infrastructure, operating systems, and software and determine the most effective steps forward for your business on your behalf.

 “If it ain’t broke, don’t fix it”

 The iPhone 6 worked brilliantly at the time of its creation, but it didn’t stop Apple developing the iPhone X with newer, state-of-the-art features.
 There is a difference between fixing something and improving it.
-With your IT infrastructure, disregarding improvement could leave you dealing with slow, poorly managed data centres that eat into your productivity.
+With your IT infrastructure, disregarding improvement could leave you dealing with slow, poorly managed data centers that eat into your productivity.

 It might be you don’t even have an opinion on migration.
 With so much to deal with already, the idea of migrating data might not be on your radar.
-But if you don’t recognise the benefits of migration now, it will be that much harder to adapt at a later date.
+But if you don’t recognize the benefits of migration now, it will be that much harder to adapt at a later date.
 These include:

 - Increased efficiency and productivity – Moving to the cloud or between providers can give you faster upload and download speeds, remote working, effective business recovery plans and cyber security, and more streamlined communication.